-Hopkins, MN – Hopkins Mayor Molly Cummings has been appointed to the National League of Cities (NLC) 2017 Human Development (HD) federal advocacy committee.
+Hopkins, MN – Molly Cummings, mayor, Hopkins, MN, has been appointed to the National League of Cities (NLC) 2018 Human Development (HD) federal advocacy committee.
 This committee has the lead responsibility for developing NLC federal policy positions on issues involving social services, children and learning, poverty and income support, employment and workforce development, equal opportunity, Social Security and seniors, individuals with disabilities, public health care, mental health parity and immigration reform.
-The appointment was announced by NLC President Matt Zone, councilmember, Cleveland.
+The appointment was announced by NLC President Marc Stodola, mayor of Little Rock, Arkansas.

 As a member of the committee, Cummings will play a key role in shaping NLC’s policy positions and advocate on behalf of America’s cities and towns before Congress, with the new administration and at home.

-The leadership of this year’s committee will consist of Chair Gil Ziffer, city commissioner, Tallahassee, Florida, and Vice Chairs Zack Reed, councilmember, Cleveland, and Angelia Williams, councilmember, Jackson, North Carolina.
+The leadership of this year’s committee will consist of Chair Gil Ziffer, mayor pro tempore, Tallahassee, Florida; and Vice Chairs Angelia Washington, councilmember, Jacksonville, North Caroline; and Robin Arredondo-Savage, vice mayor, Tempe, Arizona.

 For more information on NLC’s other committees and councils, visit www.nlc.org/advocacy/committees.